Ryuthela

-Ryuthela is a spider genus in the family Liphistiidae.
+Ryuthela is a spider genus in the subfamily Heptathelinae, family Liphistiidae.
 This genus, as well as their closest relatives, Heptathela, formed when land masses from present-day Japan separated from the rest of Asia, forming islands in the late Miocene.
 Speciation of Ryuthela and Heptathela also occurred during this time, because of the further separation of islands, causing allopatric speciation.

+They exhibit intraspecific variation in female genitalia despite being morphologically alike.
+Male spiders live only a few weeks after reaching maturity whereas female spiders can live up to 10 to 20 years (Huber, T. & Haug, C., 2021).

 Species list

+As of November 2025, the World Spider Catalog accepted the following species: